kyliemsmith/kapta/README.md

 # kapta
- A web card game I've been working on.
-And yes I'm aware of the giant issue with the way I'm storing and sending data this is just a pet project not trying to be a commercial thing here.
+ A web card game I've been working on as a side-project to expand my knowledge of HTML, CSS, and JS.

+ # Things to note

+ I am aware of the security issues and possible exploitations with how I'm sending data to the database.
+ All I can say it that I hope it won't be exploited and everyone can have a great time.